-Journey In The Dark is a novel set adrift by the immense sea changes which took place in America from the late 19th to the early 20th centuries.
+Journey In The Dark is a novel set adrift by immense sea changes which took place across America from the late 19th to the early 20th centuries.
 Amidst loads of allusions to Charles Dickens and Mark Twain, we are introduced to Sam Braden, son of a poor family from Wyattville, Ohio.
 He longs for stability and riches, and thus he falls in love with the wealthy town-namesake’s daughter, Eileen Wyatt.
-Nevertheless, he wanders for a bit and in these scenes we are treated to nice small town memories –snowy parks and hills for sledding, teenage kissing games, summers by the riverside, first-time jobs working in a town general store, and so on.
-One day, on a whim after a fishing trip a teenaged Sam is caught in a storm and has intercourse with a neighborhood black girl named Cassie Cole who apparently becomes pregnant.
-However, his life just keeps rolling along.
+Nevertheless, he wanders for a bit and in these scenes we are treated to some pleasant scenes of small town life –snowy parks and hills for sledding, teenage kissing games, summers by the riverside, first-time jobs working in a town general store, and so on.
+One day, on a whim after a fishing trip, a teenaged Sam is caught in a storm and has intercourse with a neighborhood black girl named Cassie Cole who apparently becomes pregnant.
+However, his life just keeps rolling along from here.

 We catch up with Sam sometime later after he has become a millionaire in Chicago (though not quite at the level of a “tycoon”), following a stint working as a telegraph operator for the emerging railroad system.
-He marries his childhood infatuation, Eilleen Wyatt, but their marriage quickly falls apart before being separated and ultimately divorced.
-Sam volunteers as an officer candidate for the Field Artillery during World War I, and later remarries, this time to a woman named Emilie who bears him a son named Hath.
+He marries his childhood infatuation, Eilleen Wyatt, but their marriage quickly falls apart.
+They are soon separated and ultimately divorced.
+Sam volunteers as an officer candidate for the Field Artillery during World War I. Later, he is remarried, this time to a woman named Emilie who bears him a son named Hath.
 When Emilie dies, father and son are at odds and Hath dies a hero in World War II while Sam works in a defense plant.
 The novel ends as Sam receives news of his son’s death from Neill Wyatt.

 While much of the novel lacks a crux or crescendo, I found myself naturally drawn to the brief historical interludes at the ends of most chapters –passages like the following: